antoniojimeneznieto/Secure-Value-Recovery/README.md

 ## Goals

-During this project, you will build a simplified version of "secure value recovery" that encrypts data in a shared database: a "_(en)crypted key-value store" (hence the project name: "CryptKVS").
+During this project, we will build a simplified version of "secure value recovery" that encrypts data in a shared database: a "_(en)crypted key-value store" (hence the project name: "CryptKVS").

-**IMPORTANT SECURITY NOTE:** for simplicity, the solution you will implement is not resistant to brute force attacks, as explained below.
+**IMPORTANT SECURITY NOTE:** for simplicity, the solution we will implement is not resistant to brute force attacks, as explained below.
 In security, any simplification or change has side effects that must be analyzed in detail.
 This is not the objective of this course.

-The main educational objective is to give you an overview of the tools and techniques for building system-oriented programming, including basic cryptographic libraries, but this is not a computer security course. **end of note]**
+The main educational objective is to give an overview of the tools and techniques for building system-oriented programming, including basic cryptographic libraries, but this is not a computer security course. **end of note]**

 During the first few weeks, the focus will be on implementing the basic system functions, namely: